jross765/gnucash-viewer/README.md

 * Under normal circumstances, you cannot compile it on its own (at least not without further preparation), but instead, you should clone it together with the other repos and use the parent repo's build-script.

 ## Major Changes
+### V. 1.1 &rarr; 1.2
+* Viewer can now be started with command line options:
+    * With account ID: Will open new window with according account immediatly after start.
+    * With transaction split ID (or alternatively: account ID and transaction ID): Will open new window with according account immediatly after start (as above with account-ID only), and in addition to that mark the according transaction (split).

+* Fixed a few small bugs.

+* A couple of minor improvements, both on the surface and under the hood.

 ### V. 1.1
 * Re-defined scope:
   * Removed everything used for editing -- this is called a viewer, and it shall be one -- and *only* a viewer.